-We operate in the semiconductor industry and primarily focus on designing and supplying: (i) controllers for managing NAND flash used in applications such as flash memory cards, USB flash drives, eMMC embedded memory, and Solid State Drives ("SSDs"), and (ii) specialty RF ICs used in smartphones and tablets such as LTE transceivers and mobile TV SoCs.
+We operate in the semiconductor industry and primarily focus on designing, developing and marketing: (i) controllers for managing NAND flash used in embedded storage applications such as eMMC embedded memory and SSDs and removable storage applications such as flash memory cards and USB flash drives, and (ii) specialty RF ICs used in smartphones and tablets such as LTE transceivers and mobile TV SoCs.

-NAND Flash and Controllers
+NAND Flash Controllers

 NAND flash is a type of non-volatile digital data storage technology that does not require power to retain data and has become the primary semiconductor technology for mass digital data storage.
 The benefits of NAND flash includes high data storage capacity at low cost per bit, fast data read and write access time, low operating power requirements, and is shock resistant.
-NAND flash is widely used for embedded and removable data storage in mobile consumer electronic devices such as smartphones, tablets, digital cameras, and notebook PCs and more recently is also being used in enterprise-grade equipment.
+NAND flash is widely used for embedded and removable data storage in mobile consumer electronic devices such as smartphones, tablets, digital cameras, and notebook PCs and more recently is also being used in commercial-grade, industrial-grade, and enterprise-grade equipment.
 The NAND flash market is large and has grown rapidly, and the leading suppliers of NAND flash are Intel, Micron, Samsung, SanDisk, SK Hynix, and Toshiba.